stackforge/libra/doc/client.rst

 .. option:: --node <ip:port>

-   The IP and port for a load balancer node (can be used multiple times)
+   The IP and port for a load balancer node (can be used multiple times to add multiple nodes)

 .. option:: --vip <vip>